FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/nat_gateway_v2.md

   characters, and angle brackets (<) and (>) are not allowed.

 * `status` - (Optional, String) Specifies the status of the NAT gateway.

+## Attribute Reference

+All the arguments above can also be exported attributes.